jandelgado/rabtap/README.md

 * `rabtap info --filter "exchange.Name == 'amq.direct'" --omit-empty` - print
   only queues bound to exchange `amq.direct` and skip all empty exchanges.
-* `rabtap info --filter "queue.Name matches '.*test.*'" --omit-empty` - print all queues with `test` in their name.
+* `rabtap info --filter "queue.Name matches '.*test.*'" --omit-empty` - print all queues with `test` in their name
 * `rabtap info --filter "queue.Name matches '.*test.*' && exchange.Type == 'topic'" --omit-empty` - like
   before, but consider only exchanges of type `topic`.
 * `rabtap info --filter "queue.Consumers > 0" --omit --stats --consumers` - print
   all queues with at least one consume
 * `rabtap sub JDQ --filter="rt_msg.RoutingKey == 'test'"` - print only messages that
-  were sent with the routing key `test`.
+  were sent with the routing key `test`
 * `rabtap sub JDQ --filter="let b=fromJSON(rt_toStr(rt_gunzip(rt_msg.Body))); b.Name == 'JAN'"` -
   print only messages that have `.Name == "JAN"` in their gzipped payload, interpreted as `JSON`